MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/bicep-setup.md

 | Deploy a standard agent setup that uses Managed Identity authentication on the AI Services, storage account, and Azure AI Search connections. |AI hub, AI project, storage account, key vault, Azure AI Search, AI Services | [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Frefs%2Fheads%2Fmaster%2Fquickstarts%2Fmicrosoft.azure-ai-agent-service%2Fstandard-agent%2Fazuredeploy.json)|

 ### [Optional] Model selection in autodeploy template

+> [!IMPORTANT]
+> **Don't change the modelFormat parameter**
+>
+> The templates only support deployment of OpenAI models.
+See which OpenAI models are supported in the [Azure AI Agent Service model support](./concepts/model-region-support.md) documentation.

 You can customize the model used by your agent by editing the model parameters in the autodeploy template.
 To deploy a different model, you need to update at least the **modelName** and **modelVersion** parameters.

 By default, the autodeploy template is configured with the following values: